Table of Content:

 - Why is brushing your teeth so important?

 - What is the correct way to brush my teeth?

 - How long should I brush my teeth for?

-Is an electric toothbrush better than a manual brush?
+- Is an electric toothbrush better than a manual one?

-Both manual and electric toothbrushes can be very effective if you use them properly.
-The biggest advantage of using an electric toothbrush is that these toothbrushes perform the oscillation motion for you.
-This makes brushing your teeth easier and cuts down on your efforts.
-However, you still need to pay attention to cover each and ever tooth surface, brush for the recommended two minutes and apply the right amount of pressure.
+Both manual and electric toothbrushes can be very effective so long as you use them properly.
+The biggest advantage of an electric toothbrush is that the brush performs the oscillation motion.
+This makes brushing your teeth easier and cuts down on your effort.
+However, you still need to pay attention to cover each and ever tooth surface, brush for the recommended two minutes and apply the right amount of brushing pressure.

+Be sure to use a toothbrush which has soft bristles.
+Hard bristles are abrasive and damage your teeth and gums with repeated use.
+Switch out your toothbrush or the electric brushhead every 3 to 4 months.
+Using an old toothbrush or brushhead for too long exposes your teeth to harmful bacteria.
+Plus, worn out toothbrush bristles become abrasive and damage your teeth and gums.
 If you prefer to use an electric toothbrush, we recommend Oral-B or Sonicare.
-If you choose to go with a manual toothbrush, use one that has soft bristles.
-Hard bristles are abrasive and can damage your teeth and gums over time.
-Regardless of the type of toothbrush which you use, be sure to switch out your toothbrush or brush-head every 3 to 4 months.
-Using an old toothbrush or brush-head for too long exposes your teeth to harmful bacteria.
-Plus, worn out toothbrush bristles become abrasive and damage your teeth and gums.
+If you choose to go with a manual toothbrush use one from a proven brand with soft bristles.